JacksonOriez/HackIllinoisProject/CONTRIBUTING.md

 # Contributing
 For the front-end, just clone/download the project, open your favorite text editor, and there you go!
 For the back-end you'll need to create a project in the Intellij IDE for java.
 Create the project using Maven and copy and paste the .iml, .xml, and .java files in their respective places.
+To get access to the Amadeus API used, sign up as a [developer](http://developers.amadeus.com) and create a new app to get access to your two keys.